copperdogma/TwoSkulls/README.md

   - The other powers the servo and the ultrasonic sensor, both of which require 5v.
   - The dual power is necessary because the servo draws too much current for the ESP32 to supply and was crashing the SD card reader.
 - Battery Packs
-  - PocketJuice Endurance: 8000mAh, output 5v/3.4A max
+  - PocketJuice Endurance: 8000mAh, output 5v/3.4A max:
+    - runs breathing animation w/no speaker connection for 30 hours
   - GTOCE N6 Portable Charger: 40000mAh, output (depends on port): max USB-A port 2: 4.5V/5A

 LEDs (x2, red, for eyes)